ocaml/dune-www/index.md

 #### Your shell

-To compile into native machine code, put a .exe in front of the name (this does not have anything to do with Windows executables):

 ```
 $ dune build hello_world.exe
 $ ./_build/default/hello_world.exe
 Hello, world!
 ```
+*To compile into native native mode, we put a .exe in front of the name.
+This does not have anything to do with Windows executables.
+For bytecode compilation we put .bc in the end.*

 </div>
 </div>
 </div>